Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Can You Help Your Cat?

-If your cat won’t leave you alone out of boredom, try to enhance their environment and provide them with more activities and stimulation to keep them active and engaged.
+If your cat will not leave you alone out of boredom, try to enhance their environment and provide them with more activities and stimulation to keep them active and engaged.
 Providing things such as cat toys, high climbing spaces, and scratchers will occupy your feline and make them less attached to you.

 Our Favorite Cat Toys